vitamink/node-dateformat/CONTRIBUTING.md

 To run dateformat, first clone the repository to your local machine.
 Then run `npm i` to install all the required dependencies.
 Then build dateformat by running `npm run build`.
-Then you can import dateformat from the `lib` directory and call it as needed.
+Then you can import { dateFormat } from the `lib` directory and call it as needed.

 ## Benchmarking